pallets/flask/docs/tutorial/setup.rst

 In addition to that you can use the :meth:`~flask.Config.from_object` method on the config object and provide it with an import name of a module.
-Flask will the initialize the variable from that module.
+Flask will then initialize the variable from that module.
 Note that in all cases only variable names that are uppercase are considered.

 The ``SECRET_KEY`` is needed to keep the client-side sessions secure.